A canonical tree decomposition for order types, and some applications: Existence and uniqueness of the canonical chirotope tree

 \subsection{Chirotope trees and their chirotopes}

 We first recall some definitions from the introduction.
-A {\em chirotope tree} is a tree whose nodes are decorated with chirotopes on disjoint ground sets, {each of size at least $3$}, and whose edges select an element in the ground set of each of their nodes in a way that (i) no element is selected more than once, and (ii) each selected element is extreme in its chirotope.
-To be complete, let us stress out that all trees are graph-theoretical trees $T=(V_T,E_T)$, i.e.~simple connected graphs without cycles, and call them trees.
+A {\em chirotope tree} is a tree whose nodes are decorated with chirotopes on disjoint ground sets, {each of size at least $3$}, and whose edges $\{v_1,v_2\}$ select an element in the ground set of each of the chirotopes decorating $v_1$ and $v_2$, in a way that (i) no element is selected more than once, and (ii) each selected element is extreme in its chirotope.
+To be complete, let us stress out that all trees we consider are graph-theoretical trees $T=(V_T,E_T)$, i.e.~simple connected graphs without cycles.
 In particular, trees are always unrooted and unordered (neighbors of a given node are not ordered).

 Given a chirotope tree $T$, one associates to it a sign function $\chi_T$ on $\bigcup_{w \in V_T} X_w$ defined by